 When the sun started to set all other people had left.
 And soon Arabian Scops Owls started to call.
 They had funny burring call.
 And soon they were calling all around us!
 We heard at least 12 birds and pretty easily managed to see one very well.

-We had hoped to get to internet much better during the trip, so we didn’t know which part of this much bigger area than we had expected birders had heard Spotted Eagle Owls.
+We had hoped to get to internet much better during the trip, so we didn’t know which part of this much bigger area than we had expected birders had heard Arabian Eagle Owls.
 Luckily our good friend Mikko Ala-Kojola helped us and sent some coordinated that were in Observation.org by SMS.

 So after some listening we put up the camp to a parking place right next to the coordinates and sat down to listen.
 We also walked around the area and even drove a little bit to cover bigger area but didn’t hear anything else except Arabian Scops Owls and crickets.
 Only once we heard a Long-eared Owl -type of bird calling shortly, but it stopped too soon.
 It would have been a good record…

 Finally we gave up and went to sleep.
 But at night I woke up at 3:40 to a low calls and I had to listen a couple of calls before I woke up Hanna and said: ”There it is now!”.
-And a Spotted Eagle Owl was calling right above our tent!
+And an Arabian Eagle Owl was calling right above our tent!
 We got out and found the bird on the top of a tall tree but it flushed almost immediately and flew further and didn’t call anymore.

 More Dhofar places